-Once only open to academics, “Lombroso’s Museum” has opened its doors to the public.As the criminologist Cesare Lombroso examined the skull of the autopsied body of Giuseppe Villela, the notorious Italian criminal he had just dissected, he discovered a cranial anomaly known as a “median occipital fossette.”
+Once only open to academics, Lombroso’s Museum has opened its doors to the public.As the criminologist Cesare Lombroso examined the skull of the autopsied body of Giuseppe Villela, the notorious Italian criminal he had just dissected, he discovered a cranial anomaly known as a “median occipital fossette.”
 Lombroso was suddenly overtaken by flash of insight.
-As he would write many years later
+As he would write many years later:

 “The sight of that fossette suddenly appeared to me like a broad plain beneath an infinite horizon, the nature of the criminal was illuminated, he must have reproduced in our day the traits of primitive man going back as far as the carnivores.”

-What Lombroso felt he had discovered would become his legacy and known throughout the world as the “Italian school of criminology.”
-Lombroso felt that he now understood the true ‘scientific’ nature of crime and criminals.
-Put simply, according to Lombroso you didn’t learn to become a criminal, you were born to become one.
-Also called “biological determinism,” Lombroso’s theory of “anthropological criminology” and the upbeat sounding “positivist criminology” was that criminals were a kind of evolutionary throwback, physically de-evolved, and unfortunately for them they couldn’t change because it was part of their biology.
+What Lombroso felt he had discovered would become his legacy and known throughout the world as the Italian School of Criminology.
+Lombroso felt that he understood the true scientific nature of crime and people who broke the law.
+According to Lombroso, a person didn’t learn to become a criminal—they were born to become one.
+Also called “biological determinism,” Lombroso’s theory of “anthropological criminology” and the upbeat sounding “positivist criminology” was that criminals were a kind of evolutionary throwback, physically devolved, and they couldn’t change because it was part of their biology.

-Among the collections he acquired for the museum are hundreds of skulls of soldiers and civilians, natives from “far-off lands” as well as those of criminals and madmen, dozens of complete skeletons, brains, and wax models of “natural criminals” as well as “drawings, photos, criminal evidence, anatomical sections of ‘madmen and criminals’ and work produced by criminals in the last century, the Gallows of Turin, which were in use until the city’s final hanging in 1865 and the possessions of a man known as White Stag, a renowned impostor who convinced Europe he was a great Native American chief.”
+Among the collections he acquired for the museum are hundreds of skulls of soldiers and civilians, anatomical specimens from “far-off lands” as well as those of criminals and madmen, dozens of complete skeletons, brains, and wax models of “natural criminals” as well as “drawings, photos, criminal evidence, anatomical sections of ‘madmen and criminals’ and work produced by criminals in the last century, the Gallows of Turin, which were in use until the city’s final hanging in 1865 and the possessions of a man known as White Stag, a renowned impostor who convinced Europe he was a great Native American chief.”

 The collection is topped off by the head of Lombroso himself, “perfectly preserved in a glass chamber.”